 Rules:

-The player with the ball in his hand can take only one’s two forward before hitting.
+The player with the ball in his hand can take only one’s two forwards before hitting.
 None of the players is allowed to catch the ball.
 In case he does, he is out of the game.
 Also, no player is allowed to hold the ball for more than five seconds.

 2. Star Wars Throwing Game: